 .class file.
 The JVM interprets these bytecode instructions and converts them to machine-specific code for execution.

 JVMs are implemented for different hardware platforms and Operating Systems, such as Windows, IBM Mainframes, Linux, Mac OS, and so on.
 Though the implementation details of the JVMs are different, they are all capable of executing the same bytecode.

 Key Features of the JVM

 A Java program that is converted to bytecode executes the same way on different platforms.
 This is possible because only the implementation details of the JVMs differ from one platform to another.
 All the JVM implementations are capable of interpreting and executing the same bytecode.
 Therefore, there is no need to compile each Java program into the native code of individual machines.
-In this way, Java supports the powerful “write once, run anywhere” feature.
+This way, Java supports the powerful “write once, run anywhere” feature.

 JVM is a controlled environment that provides the necessary memory for a program to execute.
-Because the JVM provides memory management and garbage collection functionality, it can prevent programs from illegally accessing memory and causing harm outside of the run-time system.
+Because the JVM provides memory management and garbage collection functionality, it can prevent applications from illegally accessing memory and causing harm outside of the run-time system.

 Suitability for the Web:

 The portability offered through JVM is a considerable advantage for web-based programs because there is no need to create different versions of an application for different platforms.
 The web connects systems with many different hardware and software environments.
 As long as a system implements the required JVM, any Java program that is compiled into bytecode can be executed on it.

 JVMs include a Just-in-Time (JIT) compiler to speed up execution times.
 A JIT compiler is a part of a JVM that converts portions of bytecode into machine code at the time of execution.
 This on-demand translation of bytecode reduces the overall execution time of Java programs.